Tigers vs. Marlins Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- The Marlins will send Braxton Garrett (5-3) to the mound for his 20th start this season.
+- Johnny Cueto will take to the mound for the Marlins, his third start of the season.

-- He has earned a quality start three times in 19 starts this season.

-- In 19 starts, Garrett has pitched through or past the fifth inning 14 times.
-He has a season average of five frames per outing.

 |Opponent